 Schools in the US may be more strict on footwear, but a parent can point to schools such as this that find it’s not a problem.
 Other countries such as Australia and New Zealand regularly go barefoot to class with little thought given against it.

 If you are past your years of school and are in the working world, not all hope is lost.
-See this section for going barefoot to work.
+See this report about going barefoot to work.